Get free quotes from up to 5 payroll solution suppliers!

 Next, based on the differences between the two payroll frequencies, we recommend that if you have more hourly employees you go with bi-weekly payroll, and if you have more salary employees you choose semi-monthly payroll.

-Compare Payroll Service Options
+Compare Payroll Solution Options

 At 360Connect, we connect you with up to 5 FREE price quotes from pre-qualified suppliers.